-For example, as Jafar you are obsessed with finding the Magic Lamp and capturing Genie.
+For example, as Jafar you are obsessed with finding the Magic Lamp and getting Genie.
 If you want to win, you need to play as though they are the only things that matter.
 You’ll be discarding cards to get through your deck faster, vanquishing heroes with spells more than allies and using Iago to move the lamp towards the Sultan’s Palace for you.

 I look more closely at the theming of each character in my character overview.
 Or if you want to find out more about how to play each character, I’ve written strategy guides for each of them: Captain Hook, Jafar, Maleficent, Prince John, Queen of Hearts and Ursula.

 Disney Villainous is so fun.
 After playing my first game, I simultaneously wanted to play again as the same character, Jafar, because I had learned how to play him, but also wanted to try another character!
 The rest of my group felt the same about their villains.